dmulholl/pods/readme.md

                             Default: '{{episode4}}. {{title}}{{ext}}'.
   -o, --outdir <path>       Output directory for downloaded files.
                             Default: './<podcast-title>'.
+  -s, --season <number>     Download episodes from the specified season.
+                            This option can be specified multiple times.
   -u, --url <url>           Specifies a source URL for the RSS feed.

 Flags: